 You can preview the resulting JSON string in the Result area.
 Each value is identified by its

 After you've defined a form in JSON, the source or target system's Configuration tab becomes available, containing your new form:

-Here, enter the actual values that you wish to pass into your PowerShell scripts, and select the Save button.
+Here, enter the actual values that you wish to pass into your PowerShell scripts, and select the Apply button.

-To then use these parameters, go to the System tab (for source PowerShell systems) where your Persons and Departments PowerShell scripts or located.
-Or, go to the Account tab (for target PowerShell systems), where your user account lifecycle PowerShell scripts are located.
+To use these parameters, go to the System tab (for source PowerShell systems) where your Persons and Departments PowerShell scripts are located.
+Or, go to the Account tab (for target PowerShell systems and target Active Directory systems), where your user account lifecycle and post-action PowerShell scripts are located.

 In these scripts, you now have access to the

 $configuration JSON string.
 Convert it to a PowerShell object with

 key values as defined in the form's JSON.